-Most people like “free”.
+Most people like “free website traffic.”
 If you are a blogger or website owner, you would probably love plenty of targeted, free traffic from Google and other search engines, rather than having to pay for it.
 Getting eyeballs on your offer can turn into a financial nightmare with paid traffic, one that has no guarantee and often under-performs.

-Use the following free website traffic methods and you lower your reliance on pay per click advertising, solo ads and other potentially costly paid traffic sources.
+Use the following free website traffic methods to lower your reliance on pay per click advertising, solo ads and other potentially costly paid traffic sources.

 Make Google happy.
 Optimizing the content on your site to appeal to Google’s web crawling spiders improves your rank for keywords relevant to your business.